Ibrahim-Ola/uavsar-lidar-project/README.md

 ### 6. Deactivate Environment

-After running the experiments, you can deactivate the environment by running
+After running the experiments, you can deactivate the virtual environment by running the command below.

 ```{bash}
 deactivate